User Experience in Online Mortgage Banking: The Role of Infrastructure, APIs, and Latency

 Sub-second initial page load, 200 milliseconds for authentication, 800 milliseconds for the dashboard after login, 1.5 seconds for application submission, and 2.5 seconds for a typical document upload.
 Borrowers in 2026 inherit expectations from every other consumer fintech experience, and the Akamai retail performance data summarized across Mortgage Tech Press industry coverage shows roughly a 7 percent conversion drop for every additional second of delay.
 The numbers are achievable on Microsoft Azure with Azure Front Door at the edge, Azure App Service for compute, Azure Functions for asynchronous work, and Azure API Management with MortgageExchange for integration.

-Microsoft Azure delivers the borrower-facing portal from a global edge network through Azure Front Door, which terminates TLS in milliseconds and serves cached static assets without any round trip to compute.
+ABT hosts the borrower-facing portal on Microsoft Azure as partner of record, delivering it from the global edge network through Azure Front Door, which terminates TLS in milliseconds and serves cached static assets without any round trip to compute.
 Azure App Service with autoscaling absorbs refinance-wave traffic spikes that would crash on-premise infrastructure.
 Azure Functions execute background workloads (virus scanning, credit pulls, income verification) asynchronously so they never block the borrower's screen.
 The combination produces sub-second response on interactive actions, which Akamai and Mortgage Tech Press research links directly to higher conversion rates.

 Every borrower action eventually reaches the loan origination system through an LOS API call.
 For depository institutions, the core banking platform also receives identity and account-lookup calls during application start.
 The response time of those APIs sits directly on the borrower's screen, so slow downstream systems show up as slow pages even when the borrower portal itself is fast.
 ICE Mortgage Technology's Encompass platform has a documented December 2026 deadline for migrating from the legacy software development kit to the modern API, which makes LOS API performance a 2026 priority for every Encompass-based lender.
 ABT's MortgageExchange integration platform routes LOS, servicing, and core banking traffic through a managed pipeline with consistent latency characteristics.